 Do you have a backyard full of rhubarb and never know what to do with it?
 This year we made delicious Blueberry Rhubarb Jam without any Certo or pectin.
 This keeps it very simple.
 Rhubarb thickens gorgeously when cooked so no need to add anything to make it gel.

 This recipe is also easy requiring only four ingredients.
-Ken did most of this recipe as he does really enjoy canning and preserving.
+Ken did most of this recipe as he really enjoys canning and preserving.
 Want more easy jam recipes?
 Try our Fig Jam, Peach Freezer Jam, Strawberry Rhubarb Jam, Blackberry Freezer Jam, No-Pectin Raspberry Jam, or our savory Tomato Jam.

 I have also loved anything and everything rhubarb.
 We have done loads of recipes on the site for rhubarb that have been very popular and I will review those again today for you.
 If you are like me you will have stashed some rhubarb away in the freezer for use in the winter.
 Nothing like a rhubarb dessert or recipe to take away the winter blues!!